How to Improve the Quality of Your Sleep

 - Focus your attention on your breathing.

-- Feel the slightly colder air entering your nose and the warm air leaving your nose.
+- Feel the slightly cooler air entering your nose and the warm air leaving your nose.

 - Begin to slow down the flow of air into your nostrils.